-Medical Technology majors spend their senior year in nine different hospitals in New Jersey and Pennsylvania.
+Medical Technology majors spend their senior year in one of eight hospitals in Pennsylvania.

 Students majoring in Physical Therapy select internships from some 275 regional and national health care facilities and agencies formally affiliated with the University of Scranton program.